 FRND: I kind of molded it around that.
-One day, when I’d figured out the koala, I kind of just chose to spell it F-R-N-D. And I sent that random picture of the koala to a friend of mine who’s graphic designer, and I asked him to base a picture off this but to make it kind of a cartoon, and kind of a game, because I’m like a gamer as well.
+One day, when I’d figured out the koala, I kind of just chose to spell it F-R-N-D. And I sent that random picture of the koala to a friend of mine who’s graphic designer who ended up showing me the best solitaire app I’ve ever played, and I asked him to base a picture off this but to make it kind of a cartoon, and kind of a game, because I’m like a gamer as well.
 The next day, he sent me back the picture that’s become the logo.

 The rest is history, and then it kind of just stems from that.
 I don’t know, I just like having that… it’s like another entity attached to the project, because thus far I’ve kept my identity hidden online, and so forth.
 But now with the EP release, we’re doing a reveal.

 I don’t care that much about like, it has to be hidden.
 It’s kind of just a pain, too.
 It’ll be easier to connect with people too, because I’m just a person, like any other person.
 If you go to a show, it’s nice to talk to someone face-to-face, rather than be this entity.
 I think it’s a more positive way to connect with people to have the reveal connected with the koala.

 Right, but of course it’s great that you were able to make people focus on the music.